-- Certain veterans or relatives of certain veterans are considered "preference eligible" and may receive some preference in an initial hiring decision or higher retention standing in the event of a layoff. - Veterans' preference does not guarantee veterans a job or give them preference in internal agency actions.
+- Certain veterans or relatives of certain veterans are considered "preference eligible" and may receive some preference in an initial hiring decision or higher retention standing in the event of a layoff. - Veterans' preference does not guarantee veterans a job or give them preference in internal actions.

-Redress for CAA Violations
+Redress for Violations of the CAA